ubc-library-rc/intro-AGOL/content/analyze-data.md

 *9*{: .circle .circle-blue} Click the **Edit** icon near the word **Custom** and rename this new field to **Case Fatality Ratio**.
 Click **Save** and then **OK**.

 The symbology defaults to proportional symbols, but these overwhelm certain areas of the map.
-One option might be to resize these symbols, but we are going to experiment with [choropleth](http://wiki.gis.com/wiki/index.php/Choropleth_map) symbology, in which areas are shaded or patterned proportionally to the value of a variable measured for each area, to show the Case Fatality Ratio.
+One option might be to resize these symbols, but we are going to experiment with [choropleth](http://wiki.gis.com/wiki/index.php/Choropleth_map) symbology, in which areas are shaded or patterned proportionally to the value of a variable measured for each area.

 In choropleth mapping:
 - The variable is usually quantitative.